Citizenship by Ethnicity

 The most common way to prove Armenian ethnicity is to show a baptism certificate issued by a church organization that confirms your Armenian ethnicity.
 It is important that the document be attested (legalized) by the Armenian embassy/consulate in the country where the document was issued.

-The list of churches the certificates of which are generally accepted by the government are published here (in Armenian, see Annex 4).
-If your church does not appear on the list or if there is no Armenian embassy in your country you may need to get an additional certificate from Mother See of Holy Etchmiadzin.
+The list of churches the certificates of which are generally accepted by the Government are published here (see Annex 4).
+If your church does not appear on the list or if there is no Armenian embassy or consulate in your country, you may be required to confirm the document at the RA diplomatic body operating in another country (for example, in the case of Australia, in the Embassy of the Republic of Armenia to the USA).